jeremeybingham/resume/README.md

 All files should be in the same directory as `main.tf`.

 ## 📒 Log/Notes

+### 📅 6/25/24
+Deployed a [new version](https://gcp-resume.jeremeybingham.com) on Google Cloud; includes CI/CD and Dockerized deployment.

 ### 📅 6/11/24
 Finally got Terraform working more or less properly to provide more details of the current/initial deployment.